thesoorajsingh/pdf-unlocker/README.md

-# Go PDF Unlock Service
+# PDF Unlocker with Go

 A simple HTTP service built in Go that removes password protection from PDF files using the pdfcpu library.